Rafael Macedo (judoka): Career

-Ranking 11th in the world rankings in the 90kg judo category, Macedo competed in the 2023 World Judo Championships in Doha, Qatar.
+Ranking 11th in the world rankings in the 90 kg judo category, Macedo competed in the 2023 World Judo Championships in Doha, Qatar.
 He won two fights, one of them against Krisztián Tóth, a Hungarian bronze medalist at the Olympics, but was eliminated in the round of 16 by Russian Mansur Lorsanov.

 At the 2023 Pan American-Oceania Judo Championships held in Calgary, Canada, he won three fights by ippon and won, for the first time, the gold medal in the continental competition after obtaining silver in three previous finals.

 At the 2023 Pan American Games, Macedo reached the final against Cuban Ivan Felipe Silva Morales and even forced two punishments on his opponent.
 Macedo was better in the fight, but, in an attempt to enter, he placed his head on the ground in a movement interpreted by the referee as irregular (hansoku-make, which is using the head as a defense of an entrance) and was disqualified, obtaining the silver medal.
 He also obtained silver in the Brazilian mixed team.

 At the 2024 Pan American-Oceania Judo Championships, he won a bronze medal.

 At the 2024 World Judo Championships, Macedo reached the round of 16 of the competition for the fourth time in a row, where he was eliminated by the Japanese Goki Tajima, who ended up being the tournament champion.

 At the 2024 Olympic Games in Paris, Macedo reached the fight to compete for the bronze medal.
 In the bout, he suffered three shido (penalties).
 The referee's decision to give a third shido, which disqualified him as per judo rules, has been subject to criticism in his home country.
 Macedo finished in 5th place in the men's 90 kg event.
 A few days later, the Brazilian team won one of the two bronze medals in the mixed team event, thus earning Macedo his first olympic medal.

 In March 2025, he won the bronze medal at the 2025 Judo Grand Slam Tbilisi.